ibm-cloud-docs/containers/cs_troubleshoot.md

 {: #cs_troubleshoot}

 As you use {{site.data.keyword.containershort_notm}}, consider these techniques for troubleshooting and getting help.
 You can also check the [status of the {{site.data.keyword.Bluemix_notm}} system ![External link icon](../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/bluemix/support/#status).

+You can take some general steps to ensure that your clusters are up-to-date:
+- [Reboot your worker nodes](cs_cli_reference.html#cs_worker_reboot) regularly to ensure the installation of updates and security patches that IBM automatically deploys to the operating system
+- Update your cluster to [the latest default version of Kubernetes](cs_versions.html) for {{site.data.keyword.containershort_notm}}

 {: shortdesc}